Incendo/cloud-docs/docs/core/index.md

 ### Execution coordinators

 The execution coordinator is responsible for coordinating command parsing and execution.
-You may create a simple execution coordinator by using `ExecutionCoordinator.simple()` which will not enforce any particular executor and both parsing and suggestion generation will take place on the calling thread unless the parser or suggestion provider redirects to another executor.
+You may create a simple execution coordinator by using `ExecutionCoordinator.simpleCoordinator()` which will not enforce any particular executor and both parsing and suggestion generation will take place on the calling thread unless the parser or suggestion provider redirects to another executor.